pulumi/docs/content/blog/the-pulumi-intern-experience/index.md

 ### kube2pulumi Tooling

-I built a CLI tool, and an open-source library to convert Kubernetes YAML manifests to Pulumi in a user-defined language ([check out kube2pulumi!])({{< relref "/blog/introducing-kube2pulumi" >}}).
+I built a CLI tool, and an open-source library to convert Kubernetes YAML manifests to Pulumi in a user-defined language [check out kube2pulumi!]({{< relref "/blog/introducing-kube2pulumi" >}}).
 This was done so that Kubernetes users could easily migrate to Pulumi, and use familiar programming languages to tame YAML's complexity.
 I truly learned a lot from this experience as it was my first time designing and implementing a project end to end in a set time frame.
 Utilizing existing open-source libraries, code generation techniques, and compilers theory were just some of the many things I got to delve into.

 ### UI Interface